-The Enterprise Risk Management (ERM) program supports decision making through the comprehensive and systematic identification and assessment of hazards and risks that could impact the health and safety of people, property and the environment.
+The Enterprise Risk Management (ERM) program identifies and assesses potential hazards and risks that could impact the health and safety of people, property and the environment.

-Last year, the Corporate Risk Management group initiated a major review of the Company’s risk and mitigation activities, to better identify and manage risk, understand the enterprise’s risk-drivers and promote a culture of risk awareness.
-It determines who is accountable for managing and mitigating each risk and identifies any emerging issues.
+The Corporate Risk Management group undertakes a major review of the Company’s risk and mitigation activities each year to better identify and manage risk, understand the risk-drivers and promote a culture of risk awareness.
+The review determines who is accountable for managing and mitigating each risk and identifies any emerging issues.

-The Company’s procedures are based on the Incident Command System (ICS), a standard emergency response model used across Canada and the U.S. to provide an effective response across all operations.
-The ICS system streamlines the response so that the most important action items are addressed in priority order and under clear accountabilities.
+Husky’s procedures are based on the Incident Command System (ICS), a standard emergency response model used across Canada and the U.S. to provide an effective response across all operations.
+This system streamlines the response so that the most important action items are addressed in priority order and under clear accountabilities.

-Husky develops and supports contingency plans and measures to mitigate the impacts of a business-interrupting event.
+Husky develops contingency plans and measures to mitigate the impacts should a business-interrupting event occur.

 Husky is committed to operational integrity.
 Operational integrity at Husky means conducting all activities safely and reliably so that the public is protected, impact to the environment is minimized, the health and well-being of employees is safeguarded, contractors and customers are safe, and physical assets (such as facilities and equipment) are protected from damage or loss.

-The Company conducts its business so as to maximize positive impacts on current and future generations in accordance with Husky's values, while minimizing the use of non-renewable resources.
+The Company conducts its business so as to maximize positive impacts on current and future generations in accordance with its values, while minimizing the use of non-renewable resources.
 In particular, Husky will: